projetmbc/for-writing/@prism/contrib/products/readme/how-to/readme-folder.md

   1. `how-to-create.md` gives the process to follow to create new palettes using the specific technology.

-  1. `how-to-use.md` explains how to use one of the `at-prism` palettes available when working with the specific technology.
+  1. `how-to-use.md` explains how to use one of the `@prism` palettes available when working with the specific technology.